masudsaiful/laravel_12x_features_and_improvements/README.md

 **Laravel Socialite** and **WorkOS AuthKit** both provide authentication solutions, but they are designed for different use cases.
 Here's a breakdown of what they are and how they differ:

-**WorkOS AuthKit**
+> **WorkOS AuthKit**

-WorkOS AuthKit is a new authentication solution introduced in Laravel 12's starter kits (React, Vue, Livewire).
+> WorkOS AuthKit is a new authentication solution introduced in Laravel 12's starter kits (React, Vue, Livewire).
 It provides:
-✔ Enterprise authentication out of the box.
+> ✔ Enterprise authentication out of the box.
-✔ Social login (Google, Microsoft, etc.).
+> ✔ Social login (Google, Microsoft, etc.).
-✔ Passkeys (passwordless authentication).
+> ✔ Passkeys (passwordless authentication).
-✔ Single Sign-On (SSO) for corporate users.
+> ✔ Single Sign-On (SSO) for corporate users.

-It’s integrated into Laravel’s starter kits, making it easier to implement authentication without additional setup.
+> It’s integrated into Laravel’s starter kits, making it easier to implement authentication without additional setup.

-**Laravel Socialite**
+> **Laravel Socialite**

-Socialite is Laravel’s existing package for OAuth-based authentication.
+> Socialite is Laravel’s existing package for OAuth-based authentication.
 It allows authentication via:
-✔ Google
+> ✔ Google
-✔ Facebook
+> ✔ Facebook
-✔ GitHub
+> ✔ GitHub
-✔ Twitter
+> ✔ Twitter
-✔ Other OAuth providers
+> ✔ Other OAuth providers

-It’s developer-friendly but requires manual setup, including registering OAuth credentials, handling callbacks, and storing user data.
+> It’s developer-friendly but requires manual setup, including registering OAuth credentials, handling callbacks, and storing user data.

 **ii) When to Use Which?**
+> WorkOS AuthKit

-Use WorkOS AuthKit if you're building an app with Laravel 12 starter kits (React, Vue, Livewire) and need enterprise authentication, SSO, or passkeys.
+> Use WorkOS AuthKit if you're building an app with Laravel 12 starter kits (React, Vue, Livewire) and need enterprise authentication, SSO, or passkeys.

+> Socialite
-Use Laravel Socialite if you need OAuth-based login (Google, Facebook, GitHub, etc.) but don't require SSO or passkeys.
+> Use Laravel Socialite if you need OAuth-based login (Google, Facebook, GitHub, etc.) but don't require SSO or passkeys.

 Laravel **Socialite** is great for basic social logins, while **WorkOS AuthKit** is a more advanced authentication solution with enterprise features.
 Laravel 12 does not replace Socialite but provides WorkOS AuthKit as an alternative for applications needing SSO, passkeys, or enterprise authentication.